 myIR, payments and more

-If you stop your taxable activity or if your annual turnover drops below $60,000, you may need to cancel your GST registration.
+If you stop your taxable activity or your annual turnover drops below $60,000, you may need to cancel your GST registration.

 - When to cancel your GST registration